RichardBradley/liquibase.github.com/documentation/installation-linux-unix-mac.md

 1. Open the Terminal or Linux Command Line.
 2. Run the following command: `export PATH=$PATH:/path/to/Liquibase-<version>-bin`

 This command will not permanently update your PATH after the termination of your session.
-To update your PATH permanently, run the following command: `source ~/.profile  or source ~/.bashrc`<br />
+To update your PATH permanently, run the following command: `source ~/.profile  or source ~/.bashrc`

-Restart your command line.
+Then restart your command line.

 > **Note for MacOS users only:** There is a more convenient way to set path using Terminal in Default mode.
 To set path you can run: `sudo nano /etc/paths` then append the path `/path/to/Liquibase-<version>-bin` at the end of the file.
-Hit `Ctrl+x` and `y` for yes, to save the file.
+Hit `Ctrl+x` and `y` for yes, to save the file and restart your Terminal.
+View the [Downloading & Installing Liquibase on MacOS](https://www.youtube.com/watch?v=w5yiwdQ1U_E) video for more information.
-Restart your Terminal.

 ## Verifying ##